cloudify-cosmo/getcloudify.org/guide/3.1/plugin-linux-agent-installer.md

 on the agent machine, installing plugins required on this host and starting a celery worker.

+# Plugin Requirements:

+* Python Versions:
+  * 2.7.x

+{%note title=Note%}
+As the agent installer plugin is, by default, only executed for Cloudify's Manager, it should not make much difference if it supports a Python version other than version Cloudify's Manager is running on.
+Note, however, that the machine the agent is installed on must be running a Python version corresponding with the agent you're going to use.
+{%endnote%}

 # Configuration

 The agent configuration is located under the `cloudify_agent` property of a host node.